-Met Office expertise was recognised during the unprecedented July heatwave in the summer of 2022, where teams across the Met Office played a pivotal role in the run up to and during the event.
-Support through the Government, the NHS, local authorities', and emergency responders with briefings and guidance showing how in times of exceptional weather, Met Office values come into their own.
+Met Office expertise was recognised during Storm Babet in October 2023, which brought high levels of rainfall from the east - impacting communities not used to these levels of precipitation across England and Scotland.
+Teams across the Met Office played a pivotal role in the run up to and during the event.
+Support through the Government, Devolved Administrations, Scottish Environment Protection Agency (SEPA), Defra, local authorities', and emergency responders with briefings and guidance showing how in times of exceptional weather, Met Office values come into their own.
+The impact of the Citizens Engagement Strategy was exploited, with over 20,000 media mentions of the Met Office across print, broadcast and online during the week, 10 million impressions on Twitter, and 5,000 new followers - enhancing reach and action taken during the event.

 PWS funding enables the Met Office to represent UK national interests within several important international organisations.
 The UK leverages influence on the back of this expertise and reputation forged over many years as a leading player in the field of meteorology.
 This gives the UK a strong voice in organisations such as EUMETSAT, ensuring the financial contribution from the UK delivers value for money for UK taxpayers.
 The PWS provides the means for the Met Office to enhance the UK's reputation overseas both amongst its allies but also to develop relationships that are of strategic benefit of the nation.

 Maintaining diplomatic relations within organisations such as the World Meteorological Organization (WMO), all play their part in ensuring the UK can use its 'soft power' influence to achieve consensus to the benefit of national interest.
+The PWSCG is very pleased to report that Prof. Penny Endersby (Chief Executive of the Met Office) was announced as President of the ECMWF Council - highlighting the strong collaboration and leadership the Met Office has with international partner organisations.